youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 9: Testing in Jetpack Compose.md

 }
 ```

-Note: In this case, strictly, you don't have to add the parent to the matcher because it's a very isolated test.
+com.example.sky.database.Note: In this case, strictly, you don't have to add the parent to the matcher because it's a very isolated test.
 However, it's a good idea to avoid using broad finders alone (such as `hasText`) which might fail in larger tests (when other instances of the text might be found).

 Go ahead and run it: